pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

 </div>

 ### What`s done:
-Simple calculations, selection of pipes diameteres, designing of details, assemblings.
+Simple calculations, selection of pipes diameters, designing of details, assemblings.
 3D modeling, details drawings, plans and sections of buildings.
 Author control of the assembling process.
 ### Main software:
 Autocad, Solidworks,  MS Office